The Best Bassinets to Keep Your Baby Close at Night

 - Tilts easily

 Multi-function baby gear is always a win in my book.
 The Halo BassiNest pulls double duty as a safe place for your little one to sleep and a portable spot for them to chill around your home thanks to the removable bassinet.
-It’s also a popular choice among Babylist parents, with 20% naming it as their favorite bassinet in our Best Baby Products survey.
+It’s also a popular choice among Babylist parents, with 15% naming it as their favorite bassinet in our Most Loved Baby Products survey.

-Customization and versatility are why the BassiNest has remained a parent favorite for so long.
+Customization and versatility are big reasons the BassiNest has stayed so popular.
 It features a 360-degree swivel, an adjustable stand for beds up to 30 inches and a retractable side wall.
 “It makes tending to our baby during the night so easy,” one parent told us.
 This adjustability is especially useful if you’re sore post-delivery.
 One parent called it a “must-have” for C-section parents or anyone else struggling with core strength postpartum.
 “The drop side was a lifesaver,” she said.

 Additional Specs